Joseph I, Holy Roman Emperor: Holy Roman Emperor

+Religious and ethnic policies

+During the Rákóczi's rebellion (1703–1711) in the Kingdom of Hungary, Joseph's government was also faced with various religious and ethnic challenges.
+Significant portion of Hungarian nobility and people belonged to the Reformed Church (Calvinists).
+Hoping to gain full religious freedom and equality, Hungarian Calvinists were supportive for the Rákóczi's movement, thus forcing the imperial court in Vienna to reexamine some staunch pro-Catholic policies.
+In the same time, eastern and southern regions of the Kingdom were also inhabited by Eastern Orthodox Christians, mainly Serbs and Romanians.
+In order to secure their loyalty, Joseph issued (in 1706) official confirmation of religious liberties that were previously granted to Eastern Orthodox subjects by his father, late emperor Leopold I. In 1708, Joseph confirmed the establishment of the Metropolitanate of Krušedol.

 In 1710, Joseph extended his father's edict of outlawry against the Romani (Gypsies) in the Habsburg lands.
 Per Leopold, any Romani who entered the kingdom was to be declared an outlaw by letters patent.
 If the same person returned to Bohemia a second time, they were to be "treated with all possible severity".
-Joseph ordered that in the Kingdom of Bohemia they were to have their right ears cut off; in the March of Moravia, the left ear was to be cut off; in Austria, they would be branded on the back with a branding iron, representing the gallows.
+Joseph ordered that in the Kingdom of Bohemia they were to have their right ears cut off; in the Margraviate of Moravia, the left ear was to be cut off; in Austria, they would be branded on the back with a branding iron, representing the gallows.
 These mutilations were to enable the authorities to identify Romani who had been outlawed and returned.
 Joseph's edict specified "that all adult males were to be hanged without trial, whereas women and young males were to be flogged and banished forever."
-Officials who failed to enforce the edict could be fined 100 Reichsthaler.
+Officials who failed to enforce the edict could be fined 100 reichsthaler.
 Helping Romani was punishable by a half-year's forced labor.
 "Mass killings" of Romani were reported as a result.

 Death

-During the smallpox epidemic of 1711, which killed Louis, le Grand Dauphin and three siblings of the future Holy Roman Emperor Francis I, Joseph became infected.
-He died on 17 April in the Hofburg Palace.
+During the smallpox epidemic of 1711, which killed Louis, Grand Dauphin and three siblings of the future Emperor Francis I, Joseph became infected.
+He died on 17 April in the Hofburg palace.
 He had previously promised his wife to stop having affairs, should he survive.

 The Emperor was buried in the Imperial Crypt, resting place of the majority of the Habsburgs.
 His funeral took place on 20 April, in tomb no. 35 in Karl's Vault.
 His tomb was designed by Johann Lukas von Hildebrandt, decorated with pictures of various battles from the War of Spanish Succession.
 Josefstadt (the eighth district of Vienna) is named for Joseph.